amjadimdad00/TeleGem/README.md

-# StreamVerse
+# MusicStream

-**StreamVerse** is a music application designed to blend heartfelt apology messages with a curated playlist of songs.
+**MusicStream** is a music application designed to blend heartfelt apology messages with a curated playlist of songs.
 The app features a Blossom-themed interface, creating a soothing and elegant user experience.

 ## Features